meredithheskethfortescue/MIREVI_FMA_IntSys_SS19/README.md

-### Why Python?
+### What is Python?
+Why Python?

 - Interpreted High-Level Language
-    - Procedural
-    - Object-oriented
-    - Functional
+    - Multiple Programming paradigms supported (Procedural, Object-oriented, Functional, Imperative)
-    - Imperative
+    - Garbage collected
+    - Interpreter has to be installed on target system (No shipped runtime as in Java; No binaries as in C++)
 - 'Pythonic' design philosophy
     - [PEP 20 - The Zen of Python](https://www.python.org/dev/peps/pep-0020/)
     - [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)